RPAChat/workpro-getting-started/README.md

 The system should start and the QrCode should appear in terminal.

+## Potential problems

+- System hangup after room announcement changes, See: https://github.com/wechaty/puppet-service/issues/216.
+- Not able to use latest features, please try with @juzi/wechaty.
+We are working on pushing new feature to community version.

 ## Introducing new wecom puppet service: Workpro
 Hello Wechaty community!